ceph/ceph/doc/cephadm/index.rst

 Rook, or Salt.

-Cephadm starts by bootstrapping a tiny Ceph cluster on a single node (one monitor and one manager) and then using the orchestration interface (so-called "day 2" commands) to expand the cluster to include all hosts and to provision all Ceph daemons and services, either via the Ceph command-line interface (CLI) or dashboard (GUI).
+Cephadm starts by bootstrapping a tiny Ceph cluster on a single node (one monitor and one manager) and then uses the orchestration interface ("day 2" commands) to expand the cluster to include all hosts and to provision all Ceph daemons and services.
+This can be performed via the Ceph command-line interface (CLI) or dashboard (GUI).

 Cephadm is new in the Octopus v15.2.0 release and does not support older versions of Ceph.